 The right to paid parental leave (barselsdagpenge) applies for a total of 52 weeks.
 As a parent, you are entitled to extend the 32 joint weeks by either 8 or 14 weeks, by receiving a smaller amount of parental allowance each month.
 The pay for the 32-week period is then spread out over either 40 or 46 weeks.
-You do not need the employer's approval for this.
+You do not need your employer's approval for this.

 One of the parents can also choose to defer between 8 and 13 weeks of leave.
 The saved leave must be kept for a continuous period before the child is nine years old.

 If you need further information on parental leave in Denmark, you can contact your trade union, Udbetaling Danmark or the Försäkringskassan (the Swedish Social Insurance Agency) at Øresunddirekt's information centre in Malmö.